 Find out more about our interior design onboard the Arksen 85 here.

-Sustainability underpins everything we do at Arksen, and as such we have to ensure that any action taken is viewed through this lens.
+Sustainability is a core focus at Arksen, and as such we have to ensure that any action taken is viewed through this lens.
 We understand that this not only relates to the design and building of our products but also internally and throughout our chosen partnerships.
 Therefore, a clear set of sustainable working practices are distributed and understood across the company in order to remain transparent.
 Sustainability is not just a messaging pillar we use as a marketing tool, it is a core belief and although we understand our own limitations, we must take steps in the right direction.

 This is a significant task in a large vessel because of the vast array of components and suppliers.
 Our approach is to partner with manufacturing and engineering companies that themselves have holistic environmental and recycling policies and to work with them to ensure the integration of all the components does not unduly hinder end of life recycling.
 Beyond that our choice of construction and fit out materials starts from the premise that they must be sustainable at source and easily recyclable at the end of life.

 We believe in and continuously work towards a number of the 2030 Agenda for Sustainable Development, which was adopted by all United Nations Member States in 2015, provides a shared blueprint for peace and prosperity for people and the planet, now and into the future.
 At Arksen we understand that contributing to achieving the SDGs is not only a responsibility but also a business opportunity and we will deploy the goals to shape our own internal targets and integrate sustainability into our core business strategies.

 We are also working hard through the Arksen Foundation to partner with existing and upcoming organisations who are committed to adding to the knowledge of and reducing the adverse impacts on our environment.